luxeria/ansible-configuration/README.md

-# ansible-configuration
+# LuXeria Ansible Configuration

-The ansible configuration files for our servers @ Luxeria.
+The ansible configuration files for our servers @ LuXeria.